sebastienserre/WPCasa-mail-alert/readme.txt

 = Is my subscriber can easily unsubscribe to the mail? =
 * Yes!
 They have to click on the link present on all mail received or make a link somewhere to the unsubscribe page created at the plugin activation.

+= Is WPCasa Mail Alert available for old WPCasa Framework ? = Yes it is!

 == Upgrade Notice ==